-Its’ time to start physiotherapy in about a week to build up the full range of motion and work out the scar tissue.
-With knee replacements it’s not so much about the surgery as it is about the physiotherapy to get the knee to function completely.
+Its’ time to start physiotherapy.
+In about a week to build up the full range of motion and work out the scar tissue.
+With knee replacements it’s not so much about surgery as it is about the knee to function.
+Physiotherapy helps that.

 The amount of support has been so heart warming; food dropped off and beautiful flowers!
 I see them and I get itching to start eco printing so very soon!!!

 So, yes I am still kicking!!! in a different form and will have new projects soon!
 Maybe this will give some of you that courage!
 I miss you all!

 It was great to read that all went well with your surgery.
 Please do everything you have been advised as it will definitely get you to where you want to be.

 My sister-in-law had her knee done but couldn’t be bothered continuing with her exercises.
 She is now having more trouble and may need to have a redo, so it pays to follow all the directions.

 I have loved looking at all your projects but would never even attempt to try, Im not that creative.
 They are all beautiful and I look forward to seeing your future projects after your recovery.